Lukas Franks PI

 2

 My break came on a Thursday in September.
-I was in my inner office.
+I was in my office.
 The five o’clock news droned in the background.

 “…despite this, the dispute over water is fast escalating between the two countries.

+Weird story.
+Got my attention.
+Then the buzzer rang.
+I killed the news.
 A minute later Anoushka came in and closed the door behind her.
 She was fiftyish, rotund.
 Real good at hiding chewing gum in her cheek.
 And at running a business.
 A class act.
 She leaned on the door, a twinkle in her brown eyes.

 “There’s a gentleman to see ya,” she said, “I gotta hunch about this one.”